-The CANCEL command may be used to discontinue a DCP test if one is in eliminate unwanted tests which have been queued.
-If a test has timed out and is awaiting "AX OK", "AC CANCEL" may be used instead.
+The CANCEL command may be used to discontinue a DCP test if one is in progress, and to eliminate unwanted tests which have been queued. $I_f$ a test has timed out and is awaiting "AX OK", "AC CANCEL" may be used instead.